SaintNick1214/Project-Cortex/README.md

 - 💼 Enterprise features (SSO, audit logs, SLA)
 - 🚀 Organizations wanting managed optimization

-> **Important**: In both modes, your data stays in your Convex instance.
-Cortex Cloud never stores your memory data - it only provides tools to analyze and optimize it.
+> **Important**: Both modes work with any Convex deployment (Convex Cloud, localhost, or self-hosted).
+Your data always stays in your Convex instance - Cortex Cloud only provides management tools and analytics.

 ## 🛠️ Development